 WebTitan Cloud for WiFi can be used to protect all WiFi hotspots and control the content that can be accessed by guests.
 Being 100% cloud-based, it requires no software downloads and no additional hardware.
 Our web filter is also quick and easy to implement.
 In most cases, after a simple change is made to your DNS settings, web filtering takes just minutes to apply.

 WebTitan Cloud for WiFi is a scalable web filtering solution that can be applied to WiFi networks of all sizes – from single hotspots to nationwide WiFi networks.
-There are no limits on the number of hotspots that can be protected, and the web content filter for guest WiFi will allow content to be controlled regardless of the device used to connect to the network.
+There are no limits on the number of hotspots that can be protected, and the web content filter for guest WiFi will allow content to be controlled regardless of the device used to connect to the network with imperceptible latency.

 Some of the main advantages of WebTitan Cloud for WiFi are detailed below: